hosom/bro-oui/README.md

 usage: oui.py [-h] path

-Download and parse a listing of Organizationally unique identifiers, then export the listing as a Bro input file.
-This can then be used with the OUI module to allow for OUI lookups in Bro.
+Download and parse a listing of Organizationally unique identifiers, then export the listing as a Zeek input file.
+This can then be used with the OUI module to allow for OUI lookups in Zeek.

 positional arguments:
   path        Where to place the exported input file.